Dontayvion Wicks: Early life

 Wicks attended Plaquemine High School in Plaquemine, Louisiana.
 He played wide receiver and quarterback in high school.
 He committed to the University of Virginia to play college football.

 College career

 As a true freshman at Virginia in 2019, Wicks played in 10 games and had three receptions for 61 yards and a touchdown.
 He missed the 2020 season due to an injury suffered before the season.
 In 2021, Wicks started 11 of 12 games, recording 57 receptions for a school-record 1,203 yards and nine touchdowns.
+He was selected First Team All-Atlantic Coast Conference for the year 2021.